UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Constellation offers digital convenience and rate locking, whereas Gas South focuses on local service and flexible credit.

-Both Constellation and Gas South are reputable, regulated providers that have served Georgia residents for years.
-If you value digital convenience and long-term rate locking, Constellation is a strong contender.
-If you prioritize local customer service and flexible credit options, Gas South may be the better partner for your home.
-By weighing these factors against your specific household needs, you can confidently sign up for a plan that keeps your home warm and your budget intact.
+Both Constellation and Gas South are highly reputable, fully regulated providers that have reliably served Georgia residents for years.
+If you value digital convenience, a flat monthly administrative fee, and long-term rate locking, Constellation remains a remarkably strong contender.
+Alternatively, if you prioritize local customer service, flexible credit requirements, and community-focused initiatives, Gas South is equipped to meet your needs perfectly.
+By carefully weighing these factors against your specific household budget and lifestyle, you can confidently secure a natural gas plan that keeps your home warm and your finances completely intact.

-Rates change daily based on the market, but Constellation is frequently cited as having some of the most competitive fixed rates for long-term contracts.
-However, “cheapest” also depends on usage, as high monthly service fees can offset low per-therm rates for smaller homes.
+Rates fluctuate daily based on market conditions, but Constellation is frequently cited for having highly competitive fixed rates on long-term contracts.
+However, the cheapest provider heavily depends on your total gas usage, as Gas South’s variable monthly service fees can occasionally offset a low per-therm rate if you live in a smaller home.

-Is Gas South the same as Atlanta Gas Light?
+Do Constellation and Gas South both use Atlanta Gas Light?

 Does Constellation require a deposit?

-Like most providers, Constellation typically performs a soft credit check and may require a deposit if your credit score is below their threshold.
-Gas South is notable for aggressively marketing “No Deposit” options for qualified customers.
+Constellation typically performs a soft credit check during enrollment and may require an upfront deposit if your credit score falls below their specific threshold.
+By contrast, Gas South actively markets highly accessible no-deposit options for qualifying customers, making them a popular choice for renters or individuals rebuilding their credit.

 Can I keep my natural gas provider if I move?

-Yes, both Constellation and Gas South have transfer programs.
-If you are moving within the AGL territory, you can usually transfer your service to your new address without paying a cancellation fee, though a connection fee from AGL may apply.
+Yes, both Constellation and Gas South offer seamless transfer programs for their customers.
+If you are moving to a new residence within the AGL territory, you can easily transfer your existing service without paying a cancellation fee, although AGL may still apply a standard connection charge at the new address.

 Is a fixed or variable rate better in Georgia?

-For most homeowners, a fixed rate is the safer choice because it protects you from price spikes during the winter when natural gas demand is highest.
-Variable rates offer more flexibility if you are moving soon, but they can be unpredictable and significantly more expensive during cold snaps.
+For the vast majority of homeowners, locking in a fixed rate is the safest and most budget-friendly choice because it fully protects you from dramatic market price spikes during the high-demand winter months.
+Variable rates offer decent flexibility if you plan on moving very soon, but they can become unpredictably expensive during severe cold snaps.

 About the Author